RETURN TO UFO PAGE | E-MAIL ME

 Majestic Document and adding a few new details of my own, I've added an additional

-(and much needed) layer of authenticity which should pass initial muster with
+(and much needed) layer of plausibility which should pass initial muster with

 those already predisposed towards believing every Majestic Document to be legitimate.